openPMD/openPMD-api/docs/source/usage/benchmarks.rst

 Parallel benchmark 8
 --------------------

-Build based on the helper functions in the :ref:`benchmark utilities <utilities-benchmark>`_, this benchmark executes a simple parallel read-write test.
+Build based on the helper functions in the :ref:`benchmark utilities <utilities-benchmark>`, this benchmark executes a simple parallel read-write test.

-In particular, this test case writes and reads a 4D array of type ``long``, sliced 1D along the first dimension.
+In particular, this test case writes and reads a 4D array of type ``uint64_t``, sliced 1D along the first dimension.

 .. code-block:: cpp

    openPMD::Extent total{
-       100 * scale_up, // slices along or this axis?
+       100 * scale_up, // sliced along this axis over MPI ranks
        100,
        100,
        10